Topology Only Pre-Training: Towards Generalised Multi-Domain Graph Models: Experiments

-\textbf{Node \& Edge Transfer} By excluding the output head (again see Figure~\ref{fig:input-output-head}) we are able to transfer \method pre-trained models onto node and edge level tasks.
+By excluding the output head (again see Figure~\ref{fig:input-output-head}) we are able to transfer \method pre-trained models onto node and edge level tasks.
 Here we focus on edge prediction and node classification, and though \method pre-training does seem to offer some performance increase, the benefits are far smaller than on graph level tasks.
-These results can be found in the Supplemental Material in Table~\ref{tab:full-transfer-node-edge}.
+These results can be found in the Appendix in Table~\ref{tab:full-transfer-node-edge}.